EricThomson/pandastim/readme.md

 - Center text for text bit it is right justified.
 - how to change color of middle band?
 - Add color to stimuli (in particular, red)
-- Add expanding or contracting circle or both (very different from drifter! this will have scaling)
+- Add expanding or contracting circle or both (very different from drifter! this will be a scaling-based dynamic stimulus)
 - Add drifting noise stimulus to examples

 ### To do (long term)